vmx17/NetProjection/README.md

 ```
 7) close the solution.
 8) Open _StubWinUI3Desktop.sln_ and set release/x64 or Debug/x64 then build.
-9) Run it and push left button.
+9) Run it and push "Next Page" button.
 Now it works without errors but seems no SwapChainAppeared.

 ## What doesn't work